Robust excitation of C-band quantum dots for quantum communication

 Previous works have investigated the advantages and drawbacks of various optical pumping schemes (resonant, phonon-assisted and two-photon excitation) in terms of efficiency, single-photon purity and indistinguishability~\cite{PhysRevLett.126.233601, Armando:ACS17, ReindlPRB2019}.
 On the other hand, it was recently shown that such schemes must be carefully tuned to satisfy the security assumptions of each quantum-cryptographic application~\cite{BVC:npjQI22}.
-Crucially, quantum coherences between the emitted photon-number components must be scrambled for optimal performance, which is inherently provided by longitudinal phonon-assisted (LA) excitation.
-On top of their intrinsic security benefits, LA schemes are fairly insensitive to pump instabilities like power or polarization fluctuations, making them suitable for QDs in real-life communication networks~\cite{PhysRevLett.126.233601, Armando:ACS17}.
-Furthermore, such schemes do not require challenging single-photon polarization filtering (contrary to the resonant counterpart), and thus promise an experimentally straight-forward way to obtain simultaneously high brightness and purity~\cite{PhysRevLett.126.233601}.
+Crucially, quantum coherences between the emitted photon-number components must be scrambled for optimal performance, which is inherently provided by some optical pumping schemes such as longitudinal phonon-assisted (LA) excitation and two-photon excitation (TPE)~\cite{BVC:npjQI22}.
+On top of their intrinsic security benefits, LA schemes are fairly insensitive to pump instabilities like power or polarization fluctuations, making them suitable for real-life communication networks~\cite{PhysRevLett.126.233601, Armando:ACS17}.
+These excitation schemes are also beneficial for QDs with a complex charge environment, while other pumping schemes such as TPE can typically only address charge-neutral transitions.
+Moreover, unlike for neutral transitions, charged excitons can enhance polarized emission in polarized cavities, an important feature for most applications\cite{Tomm:2021aa}.
+Finally, LA schemes do not require challenging single-photon polarization filtering (contrary to the resonant counterpart), and thus promise an experimentally straightforward way to obtain simultaneously high brightness and purity with high reproducibility in quantum dot fabrication and experimental setups~\cite{PhysRevLett.126.233601}.

-In this work, we combine all aforementioned advantages implementing LA excitation in the C-band, and exploit its tunable parameters to investigate the complex dependence of brightness and purity on pump pulse energy and spectral detuning.
-We relate this non-trivial behavior to the security properties of single-photon quantum key distribution (QKD), and show how the optimal operation conditions are dependent on the length of the communication fiber link.
-In agreement with theoretical findings~\cite{Axt:PRL19}, our results show that, unlike its resonant and two-photon counterparts, the characteristics of LA excitation can be tuned to achieve the ideal photon-number statistics.
+In this work, we combine all aforementioned advantages of LA excitation in the C-band, and exploit its tunable parameters to investigate the complex dependence of brightness and purity on pump power and spectral detuning.
+We illustrate how this non-trivial behavior affects the security of quantum-cryptographic primitives with the example of single-photon QKD, and how the optimal operation conditions depend on the communication distance.
+In agreement with theoretical findings~\cite{Axt:PRL19}, our results show that the characteristics of LA excitation can be tuned to achieve the ideal photon-number statistics.
 This optimization is reminiscent of the mean-photon adjustment required in weak coherent state (WCS) implementations~\cite{Ma:Thesis08}.